rmast/rpi-build-and-boot/README.md

 vagrant up
 ```

-This will boot a headless virtual-machine on your Windows-10 PC which can be entered by ssh
+This will boot a headless virtual-machine on your Windows PC which can be entered by ssh

 ```sh
 vagrant ssh